Bangkit-KakiLima/KakiLima-ML/README.md

 ### Response: The system will return a list of recommended food items with the following information:

-Food Name: The name of the food item.
+* Food Name: The name of the food item.
-Merchant ID: The vendor offering the food.
+* Merchant ID: The vendor offering the food.
-Price: The price of the food item.
+* Price: The price of the food item.
-Description: A brief description of the food item.
+* Description: A brief description of the food item.
+* Average Rating: Highest rating food

 ## Benefit
 * Personalized Experience: Recommendations are tailored to each user based on their preferences and past interactions.